How to Sign Up for Adult Education: Quick Steps for Lifelong Learners

 • State or federal grants

-Some programs even offer extra support like childcare or transportation help.
+Some programs even help with extra needs like childcare or transportation, just to make things easier.

 Frequently Asked Questions